eduardorerick/firestore-manager/README.md

 # 🚧 Under Development

+## Roadmap
+Features i want to implement in the project:

+- Create a single document
+- Create multiple documents
+- Get document by ID or unique identifier
+- Get all documents
+- Get the first document that matches a specific criteria
+- Get a filtered list of documents
+- Update a single document
+- Update multiple documents
+- Update or create documents
+- Delete a single document
+- Delete multiple documents
+- Delete all documents
+- Query operators (Not equal, Array membership, in, not-in, and array-contains-any)
+- Compound Queries
+- OR Queries
+- Pagination

 # Firestore Manager
 Firestore Manager is an npm library designed to make Firestore easier to use with a syntax closer to popular ORMs like TypeORM and Prisma, rather than the default Firebase syntax.